swift-server/swift-aws-lambda-runtime/readme.md

 ### Integration with Swift Service LifeCycle

 Support for [Swift Service Lifecycle](https://github.com/swift-server/swift-service-lifecycle) is currently being implemented.
-You can follow https://github.com/awslabs/swift-aws-lambda-runtime/issues/374 for more details and teh current status.
+You can follow https://github.com/awslabs/swift-aws-lambda-runtime/issues/374 for more details and the current status.
 Your contributions are welcome.

 ### Use Lambda Background Tasks